ColOfAbRiX/monad-study/README.md

 and I picked Writer as it's simple to understand.
 For Writer I had to use partially applied types and type lambdas .

+## Comonads

+Carrying on with functional programming objects, the next topic are comonads.
+I start with the generic definition then the basic Identity comonad to practice more the basic techniques of extension used in the step above.

 ## Author Information

 Fabrizio Colonna (@ColOfAbRiX)